Memories of Guanajuato (coffee with a drug dealer)

 “He has to be in Salamanca soon, for some ‘business’.”

-At this point Capt’n Pulos returned from the bathroom break, and I strove mightily to keep my face the same as it had been before.
+At this point Capt’n Pulos returned from his bathroom break, and I strove mightily to keep my face the same as it had been before.
 The conversation continued, and I continued blogging, though now my mind was racing.
 Had he really been going to the bathroom?
 Or had he been shooting up?
 What did he deal?
 Do drug dealers usually use their own merchandise?
 Isn’t that poor business planning?
-I decided not to ask him how he had funded his trip; I had funded mine through my savings and donations from Scout groups whom I was linking with groups I met along the way; I suspected that the Capt’n’s story would not involve so many donations and many more transactions.
+I decided not to ask him how he had funded his trip.
+I had funded mine through my savings and donations from Scout groups whom I was linking with groups I met along the way; I suspected that the Capt’n’s story would not involve so many donations and many more transactions.
 Was he even really travelling?
 Six months in your own country must get tedious, even in a country with such a rich and varied cultural scene as Mexico; perhaps he had been ‘travelling’ one step ahead of the authorities.

 I looked at his bag.
 Who takes three pairs of shoes travelling?
 Perhaps they were trophies from customers with payment issues.
 I looked at my own shoes; they looked quite similar to the ones attached to Capt’n Pulos’ bag, and I panicked for a while until I realised that he would only kill me if I bought drugs from him and then didn’t pay up.
-I was unlikely to do that; I have never bought drugs, and have no real desire to; I also hate buying things without having the money for them in the bank.
+I was unlikely to do that; I have never bought drugs, and have no real desire to (see my thoughts on weed and cigarettes above).
+I also hate buying things without having the money for them in the bank.
 So I was safe.
 Unless he also killed people for trying to tell the police about his shady ways.
 I wasn’t intending to tell the police – the story of how we had come to have coffee together would probably not be believed – but what if I looked like someone who might tell?
 Did I look like a snitch?
 I focused on looking as un-snitchy as possible.

 Time went by, and the bus didn’t show.
 That is to say, the right bus didn’t show.
 The Capt’n ran up to one bus, shouted at the driver for a bit, who shouted back, the end result being that the bus was not going to the right place.
 As we waited, the Capt’n got more and more anxious, worrying that he would not make it to his business dealings (pun intended) on time.

-Great.
-Now I was stuck with a drug dealer who was late.
-I found myself willing the bus to arrive, praying to any God I could name, if they would just sort a bus out to take this straggly-bearded man away from me.
-It was a testament to my poker face that I managed to keep a congenial conversation going with him at the same time.
-In that time he gave me a bracelet, to add to my collection of bracelets that I had been building since my stay in Merida, and we shared some stories about the state of the buses in Mexico.
+I found myself willing the bus to arrive, praying to any God I could name to please just sort a bus out to take this straggly-bearded man away from me.
+It was a testament to my poker face that I managed to keep a genial conversation going with him at the same time.
+During the conversation, he gave me a bracelet, to add to my collection of bracelets that I had been building since my stay in Merida, and we shared some stories about the state of the buses in Mexico.
 As I learnt later in the trip, the buses in Mexico are actually a damn sight better than the buses in America or Canada, but Capt’n Pulos was adamant that they were terrible, and I was adamantly agreeing with whatever the hell he said.

 Finally, Erick suggested that he take a taxi.
 This suggestion went down well, and it was not long at all before the Capt’n was bidding us goodbye and hopping into a taxi and out of sight.